jondubois/iogrid/README.md

 It is designed to scale across multiple processes to make use of all CPU cores on a machine.

 The game world is divided into cells which will be distributed across available SC worker processes.
-Basic initial tests indicate that this engine can scale linearly across available CPU cores.
+Basic initial tests indicate that this engine can scale linearly across available CPU cores - We've found that doubling the number of worker processes allowed us to handle approximately double the number of bots whilst maintaining the average CPU ratio per worker process at 50%.
-As players/bots in the game world move between cells, they actually transition across CPU cores on your machine.

 Each cell in the world has its own instance of a cell controller (`cell.js`) - Ideally, this is where you should put all your back end game logic.
 If you follow some simple structural guidelines, your code should automatically scale.